ML-Space-Weather/LiveDst/README.md

 - [Original data set](Data/Omni_data.pkl) : All measurements included in the OMNI low-res dataset without flags and uncertainties, together with Dst from Kyoto.
 Gaps of 72 hours or less have been filled via linear interpolation.
 This dataset contains all OMNI low res data with no-data values replaced by np.nans.

+- [Original data set](Data/all_19990101-20170501.pkl) : All ACE measurements without flags and uncertainties.
+Gaps of 72 hours or less have been filled via linear interpolation.
+This dataset contains all OMNI low res data with no-data values replaced by np.nans.

 - [ML-ready data set](Data/data_1_-100.h5) : The name of data is 'Data/data_(delay)_(Dst_sel).h5'.

 Inside file,